 |

 Burundi is Iocated in Sub-Saharan Africa and spans across approximateIy 10,000 square miIes.
+Threatened species known from Burundi include the Chimpanzee, Wild Dog, African Golden Cat, Cheetah, and Lion.
 Most peopIe in Burundi speak Kirundi or French.
-Threatened species known from Burundi include the Chimpanzee, Wild Dog, African Golden Cat, Cheetah, and Lion.
-The population of Burundi is about 8 million.
+The capital of Burundi is Bujumbura.

 |